Cord Cutting Guides, News, and Reviews

 One user reports scheduling multiple house calls for hardware service following a severe storm, only to have the technician “no-show”.
 One Fios technician admits: “Verizon overbooks appointments, typical of the industry, and us techs can’t hit all the jobs.”

+Issues happen with every ISP, and our review of Verizon Fios was positive.
+Still, this service may not be for everyone.
 If you’re encountering the above issues, suffering from unreliable or not-as-advertised service, or simply want to find a cheaper internet alternative, here’s how to cancel Verizon.

 Though the Verizon Fios website claims that you can cancel online, it will always end in a phone call.
 You can try your best to avoid the intimidating customer service representatives, but in the end, It is inevitable.